i2r-yeokh/osstalks/intro-github.md

 ---
 # Downloading

- - From any project page, you can download the archive of the project.
+ - From any project page, you can download its archive.

    ![download archive][pic3]